Niranjan2054/saccoss/README.md

-# Saccoss
+#Second Hand Book Store
 **Version 1.0.0**

-This is the project for the Accouting management for the Saccoss
+This is the project for the Books store management
 ---
 ## Contributor
 [Niranjan Bekoju]('bekojuniranjan@gmail.com')